Skip to content

 Blueprint Data Fields Tab OE

-As it can be seen, there are two categories of Data Fields.
+There are two categories of Data Fields:

 • System Defined: Added by default in MSEL creation, since data fields under this category are essential for MSEL features to work.